ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/now-board-game-giveaway.markdown

 section1-content: "<p>There’s Music Trivia and a whole lot more!
 From New Romantics\
   \ to House and Rap, the chart-topping NOW music series has become the soundtrack\
   \ to our lives so relive the last few decades of great music in this fun-packed,\
-  \ fast-moving board game.</p>\r\n<p>There are questions from the 80’s, 90’s and\
+  \ fast-moving board game.</p>\n<p>There are questions from the 80’s, 90’s and 21st\
-  \ 21st Century as well as covers to sing and song titles to be mimed, promising\
+  \ Century as well as covers to sing and song titles to be mimed, promising hours\
-  \ hours of fun and entertainment for the whole family.</p>\r\n<p>This fantastic\
+  \ of fun and entertainment for the whole family.</p>\n<p>This fantastic music trivia\
-  \ music trivia board game is ideal for 2 - 6 players and suitable for ages 8 years\
+  \ board game is ideal for 2 - 6 players and suitable for ages 8 years and over!\
-  \ and over!
-Enter the form below and enjoy a great night PLUS endless laughter with\
+  \ Enter the form below and enjoy a great night PLUS endless laughter with your loved\
-  \ your loved ones now!</p>"
+  \ ones now!</p>\n"
 entry-title: "Win 'NOW That’s What I Call Music' board game!"
-entry-content: "Enter the draw to win 'NOW That’s What I Call Music' by completing\
+entry-content: "<p>Enter the draw to win 'NOW That’s What I Call Music' by completing\
-  \ the form below before 23:59 on 3rd of October 2018."
+  \ the form below before 23:59 on 3rd of October 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Sarah D. who won 'NOW That’s What I Call Music'\
   \ board game!"